-Patient Story - Cardiology
+Patient Stories - Cardiology

-On this warm and sunny Friday afternoon, life was good for 42-year-old Rick Sassara.
+On a warm and sunny Friday afternoon, life was good for 42-year-old Rick Sassara.
 The high school track team he helps coach had just completed a productive practice.
 He felt great and was looking forward to a leisurely weekend with his wife and young daughter.

 As he wheeled toward home on his bicycle, Rick had no idea that just a few hours later, he would be wheeled away in an ambulance with a suspected heart attack.

 As Rick was getting ready for dinner, he didn’t feel quite right.
 He wasn’t hungry, which was unusual.
 And he felt anxious, which was another oddity.
 As the owner of a financial services business and an assistant coach for the local football and track teams, he feels his share of stress.
 But he is not prone to anxiety, nor did he have anything to be particularly anxious about.
 After a few hours of trying — and failing — to fend off his unease, Rick called his family doctor.

 Rick’s physician told him to take his blood pressure.
 Because he has a family history of heart issues, Rick keeps a home blood pressure test kit.
 “If it’s high,” instructed his doctor, “call 911 immediately.”

 Rick’s blood pressure was indeed elevated, but he felt no pressure in his chest, no radiating pains in his arms or neck.
 He was not short of breath, nor was he was perspiring.
 Was this some sort of anxiety attack?
 Or was his body trying to tell him that something was seriously wrong?

 Rick listened to his inner alarm and called 911.
 As it turned out, that call saved his heart — and possibly his life.

 The Medic Unit Arrives and Quickly Leaves — With Rick Inside